GazzolaLab/PyElastica/docs/guide/example_cases.rst

 *************

 Example cases are the demonstration of physical example with known analytical solution or well-studied phenomenon.
-Each cases follows the recommended workflow, shown [here](./workflow.md).
+Each cases follows the recommended workflow, shown :ref:`here <guide/workflow:workflow>`.
 Feel free to use them as an initial template to build your own case study.

 Axial Stretching
 ~~~~~~~~~~~~~~~~